Beyond Personal Finance

 Summary

 Beyond Personal Finance is a clever approach to teaching about finances.
-It goes further into the details of personal financial planning and decision making than do most other high school courses, and it presents scenarios that are based on common life experiences and decisions.
+It goes further into the details of personal financial planning and decision-making than most other high school courses, and it presents scenarios that are based on common life experiences and decisions.
 Teens are likely to find this very interesting.
 The decision choices and plot twists used in the course make it more interesting while also reflecting the variability and unpredictability of real life.

 Pricing Information